sphinx-doc/sphinx/doc/intro.rst

    case.)

 **-q**
-   Do not output anything on standard output, only write warnings to standard error.
+   Do not output anything on standard output, only write warnings and errors to standard error.

+**-Q**
+   Do not output anything on standard output, also suppress warnings.
+Only errors are written to standard error.

 **-P**
    (Useful for debugging only.)
 Run the Python debugger, :mod:`pdb`, if an